6 Best Practices For Website Form Layouts

 You've probably noticed nearly every website has a form.
 The layout of these forms play a huge role in how well that form will convert.
 Making it easy and seamless will generate more conversions than a difficult or confusing form.

-6 Best Practices and Examples of Form Layouts
+6 Best Practices and Examples of Website Form Layouts

 I'm using examples of forms that can be applied to the majority of website types.